Matthew Richards (pianist): Early life and education

+Musical career

-Matthew also plays the Ukulele performing the music of George Formby, nostalgia entertainment and sing along songs.
-He is the musical director of the George Formby Society. and was made an honorary member by the mayor of Blackpool in 2021.
+Richards also plays the ukulele, and has performed the music of George Formby, nostalgia entertainment and singalong songs.

+He is the musical director of the George Formby Society, and was made an honorary member by the mayor of Blackpool in 2021.

-During the COVID-19 pandemic Matthew hosted virtual zoom meetings to allow members to perform together during the Lockdown of 2020 he put together videos of all the members performing George Formby songs on YouTube that gained news coverage.
+During the COVID-19 pandemic, Richards hosted virtual Zoom meetings to allow members to perform together during the lockdown of 2020.
+He put together videos of all the members performing George Formby songs on YouTube that gained news coverage.

-Matthew was featured on Channel 4 - The Piano.
-He has released an album featuring his original composition 'Tide of Dreams' that he performed on the show.
-He regularly performs a 'musical memories' concert featuring both Piano and Ukulele.
-For the 80th anniversary of VE Day he has fulfilled a series of memorial concerts to mark the occasion.
+Richards was featured on Channel 4's series The Piano.
+He released an album featuring his original composition "Tide of Dreams", which he performed on the show.

+He regularly performs a "musical memories" concert featuring piano and ukulele.
+For the 80th anniversary of VE Day, he performed a series of memorial concerts.

+In 2025, Richards arranged and composed the theme tune for the Black Country talking news drama Leeford Village.

+His compositions have been featured on BBC Radio 3 Unwind's The Sleeping Forecast.